Commissions, Performances

 Part 2 World Premiere Performance

-Planned for the second evening of the Fortyfive Downstairs Fourth Chamber Music Festival 21, 2026 (TBC).
+Planned for the second evening of the Fortyfive Downstairs Fourth Chamber Music Festival Wednesday April 22, 2026 nor confirmed for 45 Flinders lane.
+See EVENTS for Booking

-Songs from the Many Faces of Francesca da Rimini, including a new commission by Gulliver Poole, called Jazz Francesca.
+A selection of Songs from the Many Faces of Francesca da Rimini, from Granados, Zandonai and Mercadante including a new commission by Gulliver Poole, called The Jazz Francesca.

 Part 3 Possible video of the Song Cycle (more later)